How To Hit A Sand Wedge – What To Keep In Mind

 How To Hit A Sand Wedge - Image 1

-When you have a good lie in a greenside bunker and you want to hit your sand wedge, play it like you would any normal bunker shot.
+If you have a good lie in a greenside bunker that contains dry, fluffy sand, it’s recommended to use a sand wedge and play it like you would any normal bunker shot.

-Enter the sand about a couple inches behind the ball, and let the bounce of the club slide the clubface underneath the ball, lifting the ball into the air.
+Enter the sand about a couple inches behind the ball, and let the bounce of the club slide the clubface underneath the ball, pushing sand upward and hence lifting the ball into the air.
 If you have trouble hitting behind the ball, try moving the ball forward in your stance.

 See my how-to article on hitting out of the bunker for more details and tips on hitting out of greenside bunkers.

-When you have a poor lie in the rough and you’re near the green, you want to avoid “chopping down” on the ball with the leading edge and digging your club into the ground.
+When your ball is in longer grass and sitting down, you want to avoid “chopping down” on the ball with the leading edge and digging your club into the ground.

 With a sand wedge, the goal is to use the bounce and focus on working the club through the rough into the ball.